-The Purple Line Rapid Transit line is a Bus Rapid Transit (BRT) service and is one component of the larger Marion County Transit Plan, which will improve IndyGo system-wide by 70% by 2022.
+The Purple Line Rapid Transit line is a Bus Rapid Transit (BRT) service and is one component of the larger Marion County Transit Plan, which will improve IndyGo system-wide by 70%.

 The 14.6 mile Purple Line will connect two separate municipalities within Marion County – the City of Indianapolis and the City of Lawrence.